 I am drawn to yoga that is tailored to the individuals' needs.
 I worked as a social worker in a therapeutic role for years before I came to Berlin, which trained me to hold space for people to discover things for themselves, as well as providing compassionate guidance.
 I consider holding space one of the key roles of a yoga teacher, so draw strongly on this experience in class.

 In 2013 I completed a 200-hour Scaravelli-inspired yoga teacher training with the Acquaviva School of Yoga in Edinburgh, and then in 2014 dived into a further 500-hour training at ISHTA Berlin.
 In 2017 I certified to teach Lauren Ohayon's Restore Your Core Programme.
 This programme was instrumental in my recovery from my daughter's birth three years ago.
 I found myself getting stronger and more stable in my body, and the more I have worked with it the more inspired I have been to share this material.
-I have since completed a standard Pre- and Postnatal Yoga Teacher Training with Bliss Baby Yoga.
+I have since completed a standard Pre- and Postnatal Yoga Teacher Training with Bliss Baby Yoga and am now learning Lauren Ohayon and Lindsay McCoy’s fantastic Body Ready Method, an evidence-based and super well thought out approach to prenatal movement and birth preparation.

 My current classes are informed by an interest in developing functional movement through an open-minded exploration of yoga and other movement practices.
 In this I draw on my ongoing study of embodied anatomy and kinesiology with Amy Matthews, and whole-body core functionality with Lauren Ohayon.
-I am also very influenced by the work of Donna Farhi.
+I am also very influenced by Donna Farhi’s teaching.